30 A/B Tests to Boost Your SaaS Conversion Rates

 Quantitative Research

-When conducting quantitative research, you make use of the wealth of information that analytics software provides in order to better analyze visitors’ behavior around your site.
-Analytics can either validate something you uncovered while conducting qualitative research, or uncover a problem or issue for you to investigate further.
+When conducting quantitative research, you use the wealth of information provided by analytics software to analyze visitors’ behavior on your site better.
+Analytics can either validate something you uncovered while conducting qualitative research or uncover a problem or issue for you to investigate further.

-Evaluate Google Analytics metrics by setting up goals and funnels around your website to understand the different visitor navigation paths.
-Segmenting the data can also provide a wealth of information to better understand how different types of visitors from varying sources, incomes, demographics, genders, etc. behave differently throughout your site.
+Evaluate Google Analytics metrics by setting up goals and funnels on your website to understand visitor navigation paths.
+Segmenting the data can also provide a wealth of information to understand better how different types of visitors from varying sources, income levels, demographics, genders, etc., behave across your site.

 A/B Tests to Boost Your SaaS Homepage